surveysolutions/docs/content/headquarters/export/data-export-tab/index.md

     * **Stata format (*.dta)** - Stata statistical package format, Stata version 14 or newer can open these files.
     * **SPSS format (*.sav)** - SPSS statistical package format.

-8. Select the export file destination:
+8. Select the export file destination (Binary data files, such as pictures and audio recordings are often large and can be time-consuming to download.
+One can opt for pushing the data to own cloud storage, rather than downloading directly):
     * **Download** - exported data will be prepared for downloading to the user's machine.
     * **Upload to OneDrive** - when the data is ready it will be pushed to OneDrive cloud storage.
     * **Upload to DropBox** - when the data is ready it will be pushed to DropBox cloud storage.